Your mental health and wellbeing

 - Think about where you will be at the time of the appointment - you will need somewhere quiet, where you

 - Sit in a comfortable chair and where the counsellor can see you clearly

-- Appointments are delivered using Microsoft Teams - MS Teams is part of Office 365 and is available to all students, click here for more information.
+- Appointments are delivered using Microsoft Teams - MS Teams is part of Office 365 and is available to all students.
+Find out more about how to use MS Teams.

 - When you are ready to join the appointment at the arranged time, click on the link and you will be taken through to the MS teams appointment.